10 Different Types of Snakes in Montana

 The Plains Hognose snake’s kind disposition and ease of handling make it a popular companion in the pet trade.
 Their body is light brown to tan, with darker brown stripes running down their back.

 They have a distinctive short nose, which gives them their name.
-These types of snakes in Montana are rarely biting, usually not hostile, and non-venomous, meaning they pose no threat to humans.
+These types of snakes in Montana rarely bite, are usually not hostile, and are non-venomous, meaning they pose no threat to humans.

 They consume a wide range of amphibians, small animals, and even insects and are relatively easy to care for in captivity.